 Why Carry a Pocket Knife?

 Pocket knives are, by definition, a general purpose tool.
 The category is united by the suitability of the tool for carrying in a pants pocket.
 You may choose to carry it elsewhere, but the knife is sized and designed to be in your pants pocket for easy access.
 A knife need to be portable and accessible this way for a variety of tasks.
-Specialized knives for hunting, fishing, box-cutting, kitchen use, drywall, etc, do not need to be carried in a pocket.
+Specialized knives for hunting, fishing, box-cutting, kitchen use, drywall, etc, do not necessarily need to be carried in a pocket.
 Therefore, their design limitations are different.

 First of all, do you identify yourself as a "handy" person?
 Do you seek out creative and self-reliant solutions to life's mechanical problems?
 Those of you who answer yes to this question will undoubtedly find a use for a pocket knife at least once every day.
-You will also take pride in the tool you carry, and easily justify pocket or purse space for a functional knife.
+You will also take pride in the tool you carry, and easily justify the money and pocket or purse space for a functional knife.
 Using a well-made, purpose built and at-the-ready pocket knife for daily tasks is an aesthetically pleasing experience.
-The subtle swell of pride in employing something like our Editors' Choice Award-winning Benchmade Mini-Barrage 585 in a productive fashion is unmatched in a world dominated by a great deal of "screen time" and virtual victories.
+The subtle swell of pride in employing something classy and expensive like our Editors' Choice Award-winning Benchmade Mini-Barrage 585 in a productive fashion is unmatched in a world dominated by a great deal of "screen time" and virtual victories.

 Pocket knives are easily lost.
 Those of you on a first-name basis with your locksmith should consider replacement cost when purchasing a pocket knife.
 If you regularly replace car and house keys well before the sheen is worn off, find a readily available and inexpensive design that you like.
 Inexpensive pocket knives still serve the purpose.
-The difference between the blade steel of a cheaper knife and that in a spendy tool like the Benchmade Griptilian 551 is noticeable, but marginal given the difference in price.
+The difference between the blade steel of a cheaper knife and that in a spendy tool like the Benchmade North Fork is noticeable, but marginal given the difference in price.
 A cheaper tool will need sharpening a little more regularly (every three months vs. every four, perhaps).
 The primary difference, as outlined in our main article, is in a far more subjective and aesthetic sense.
 Those of you multi-tasking enough to lose knives frequently are also too busy to care if the knife blade "feels" good cutting through the box of your eighteenth eBay purchase this week.

 Also, in terms of losing knives, consider how you will carry it.
 Especially if you are new to carrying a knife for everyday use, integrating it with your ever-present keys is a good way to train yourself to keep track of it.
 You already have habits, effective or sometimes not, that keep the keys nearby.
 Your average bundle of keys will take on little additional bulk with something like our Top Pick Victorinox Classic SD Swiss Army Knife.
 Aside from key-chain carry, the primary knife-security feature is the pocket clip.
 Most of the knives in our test are equipped this way.
 The knife lives inside a pocket, with a spring-steel metal clip securing it to the outside of the pants.
 The clip is indeed visible, but barely.
 And the knife remains easily in reach and secured regardless of position.